-The largest ships ever built for the Royal Australian Navy (RAN), the Amphibious Assault Ships as known as Landing Helicopter Docks (LHD) are being built by contractors BAE Systems Australia and Navantia.
+The largest ships ever built for the Royal Australian Navy (RAN), the Amphibious Assault Ships also known as Landing Helicopter Docks (LHD) were built by contractors BAE Systems Australia and Navantia.

-The LHDs will provide the Australian Defence Force (ADF) with one of the most capable and sophisticated air–land-sea amphibious deployment systems in the world.
+The ships provide the Australian Defence Force (ADF) with one of the most capable and sophisticated air-land-sea amphibious deployment systems in the world.

 Each ship is divided into 112 modules, which are built and fitted out as discrete units and then consolidated together to form the completed ship.
 This allows work on the ship to be completed at a number of different locations prior to assembly.
 There are 105 modules that make up the hull and seven modules that make up the superstructure.

-The construction of the hull to the level of the flight deck and the majority of fitting out is being undertaken at Navantia’s shipyard in Ferrol, Spain.
-The work undertaken at the BAE Systems shipyard in Williamstown, Victoria, includes consolidation of the superstructure and installation of the Combat and Communication Systems.
+The construction of the hull to the level of the flight deck and the majority of fitting out was undertaken at Navantia’s shipyard in Ferrol, Spain.
+The work undertaken at the BAE Systems shipyard in Williamstown, Victoria, included consolidation of the superstructure and installation of the Combat and Communication Systems.

-The LHDs can embark, transport and deploy military forces along with their equipment and supporting aviation assets.
+The vessels can embark, transport and deploy military forces along with their equipment and supporting aviation assets.